Last updated on March 27th, 2023 at 08:50 pm

 - Damp flowers are more at risk for moulding.
 If they are damp, just put them in a vase of water and allow the petals to dry off before pressing.

-- Some flowers are better for pressing than others, and some more easily retain their beautiful colouring.
+- Some flowers are better for pressing than others, and some more easily retain their beautiful coloring.

-- After placing your flowers on the press, cover the flowers with the second piece of paper, then the second piece of cardboard.
+- After placing the layer of flowers on the press, cover the flowers with the second piece of paper, then the second piece of cardboard.

-- Placing the top piece of wood over the cardboard is the next step.
+- The next step is to place the top piece of wood over the cardboard.

 - Carefully thread the bolts through the holes.